anoncoder44/IB-SG/README.md

-This repository contains implementtaion of operations of IB-SG
+This repository contains implementation of operations of IB-SG